 Compensation will only be payable for losses arising in contract or tort sustained by the Client named on the front of this report.
 Any third party acting or relying on this Report, in whole or in part, does so entirely at their own risk.
 However, if ordered by a Real Estate Agent or a Vendor for the purpose of auctioning a property then the Inspection Report may be ordered up to seven (7) days prior to the auction, copies may be given out prior to the auction and the Report will have a life of 14 days during which time it may be transferred to the purchaser.
-Providing the purchaser has paid for the report and agrees to the terms of the agreement then they may rely on the report subject to the terms and conditions of the agreement and this Report itself.
+Providing the purchaser agrees to the terms of this agreement then they may rely on the report subject to the terms and conditions of this agreement and the Report itself.